FrankFlitton/Mockup-Maker/README.md

 ## Usage

-Place videos to render into the `/_input/` folder.
+Place videos to render into the `_input/` folder.
 Make sure the app screen touches the top and bottom of the video feed.

-Run the following to start the video editing process.
+Run the following in terminal to start the video editing process.
 It can take 20 or more minutes to render.

 ```
 python MockupMaker.py
 ```

 By default your video will be rendered on a white iPhone X on a green background.

+You can find your rendered video in the `_output/` folder.

 ## Installation